25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 The value of the ref differs depending on the type of the node:

-- When the `ref` attribute is used on an HTML element, the `ref` created in the constructor with `React.createRef()` receives the underlying DOM element as its `current` property.
+- When the `ref` attribute is used on an HTML element, the `ref` created in the constructor with `React.createRef()` receives the underlying DOM element as its `current` property

-- When the `ref` attribute is used on a custom class component, the `ref` object receives the mounted instance of the component as its `current`.
+- When the `ref` attribute is used on a custom class component, the `ref` object receives the mounted instance of the component as its `current`

-- **You may not use the ref attribute on function components** because they don't have instances.
+- **You may not use the ref attribute on function components** because they don't have instances

 _Example:_ Adding a ref to a DOM element